Hear directly from students who are taking their T Levels about why you should take the next step.

 Students going into higher education

-After realising A-levels were not the right learning style for me and knowing I wanted to work in primary teaching, I found the T Level in Education and Childcare
+After realising A-levels were not the right learning style for me and knowing I wanted to work in primary teaching, I found the T Level in Education and Early Years

 I found that the course was so much more academic than people think.
 The work placement aspect has been so important for me, you actually do more hours than most university courses require so I feel really prepared.